 Cover Level

-Basic policies cover medical expenses and trip cancellation at lower limits.
-Comprehensive policies add higher limits, rental vehicle excess, luggage cover, and broader cancellation reasons.
-For France, comprehensive cover is worth considering given there is no reciprocal healthcare agreement.
+Basic policies cover essentials.
+Comprehensive policies add higher medical limits, rental vehicle excess, luggage cover, and broader cancellation reasons.
+With no RHCA, comprehensive cover is particularly worthwhile for France.

 ๐Ÿ‘จโ€๐Ÿ‘ฉโ€๐Ÿ‘งโ€๐Ÿ‘ฆ